 Ownership protection

-Retention of Title clauses aiming at retaining ownership over goods until the related invoice has been paid in full are admissible in Portugal, under Civil Code (Article 409) provided that they are clearly emphasized in the contract and that the agreement has been registered (real estate, cars, planes or boats).
-Having said this, the clauses are not applicable, in most business-to-business transactions where the goods are to be transformed and incorporated into a new product.
+Retention of Title clauses aiming at retaining ownership over goods until the related invoice has been paid in full are admissible in Portugal, under Civil Code (Article 409), provided that they are clearly emphasized in the contract and that the agreement has been registered (for real estate, cars, planes or boats).
+Having said this, the clauses are not applicable in most business-to-business transactions where the goods are to be transformed and incorporated into a new product.

 Payments